jeffwitz/Libusb-UVC/docs/stereo_sync.rst

 sub-frame synchronisation.
 Hidden internal pipelines, buffering and clocking behaviour inside the devices dominate the startup phase.

-By contrast, the **exposure-based phase sliding** implemented in ``uvc_stereo_phase_sync.py`` has proven reliable on every rig tested so far: once both streams are running, a short calibration window and a single exposure “penalty” are enough to bring the average dephasing into a tight window and keep it there.
+By contrast, the **firmware-nudge phase sliding** implemented in ``uvc_stereo_phase_sync.py`` has proven reliable on every rig tested so far.
+Once both streams are running, the helper keeps both cameras at their nominal exposure, estimates the inter-camera phase with an EWMA filter, and applies a bounded number of heavy nudges (redundant ``SET_CUR`` toggles) to the leading camera until the filtered offset falls inside the requested deadband.
+Calibration therefore completes without resorting to long “penalty exposures” and the streams return immediately to the nominal settings.

 .. warning::